icon

 1. Individually Managed Faxes: Still available to view if necessary

-2. Shared Centralized eFax Box: Users with the option to have the ability to manage the faxes for all individuals setup in the shared option.
-For Example: When deleting a fax it removes it from all the users setup to have access to this particular fax line.
+2. Shared Centralized eFax Box: Users with the option to have the ability to manage the faxes for all individuals set up in the shared option.
+For Example: When deleting a fax it removes it from all the users set up to have access to this particular fax line.

 close